 By Benjamin Smith, Second Year History

 “The buzziest indie band”, “the most hyped band in London right now”, and “London’s hip clique’s little secret”, are just some examples of the immense praise and hype heaped onto The Last Dinner Party as they released their debut single, Nothing Matters, just a couple of weeks ago.
-The band seem on one hand shocked, as singer Abigail says she was “shocked” by the reception to the single, and bassist Georgia claims their recent success was a “fluke”, yet also it becomes clear as we spoke that the band did not accidentally fall into this success.
+Singer Abigail describes that the band were "shocked" by the reception to the single, and bassist Georgia claims their recent success was a “fluke”, yet it also becomes clear as we spoke that the band did not accidentally fall into this success.

 “We’re trying really hard, we really care”, emphasises guitarist Lizzie, and this is at the core of the band’s success.
 The idea of “trying really hard” is something all the members agreed on and pervades all elements of the band’s work.
 Their live shows, which played a huge role in gaining them the buzz and hype prior to their first release, are part theatre, part gig; with the band often putting out ‘dress codes’ on their social media for the audience and above all prioritising fun while on stage.